Living Resource

 Creative team evaluating image and video

 Use SDXL or FLUX.1-schnell for image work first.
-Treat open video (Wan2.1, Open-Sora 2.0) as an R&D lane, not your default production pipeline.
+Treat open video (Wan2.2, Open-Sora 2.0) as an R&D lane, not your default production pipeline.
+ComfyUI is the standard entry point for Wan2.2 and most open video workflows.

 Team building voice or omnimodal interfaces

-Start with MiniCPM-o 4.5 for local real-time omni, Whisper large-v3 or turbo for ASR, and Chatterbox for TTS.
+Start with MiniCPM-o 4.5 for local real-time omni, Whisper large-v3 or turbo for ASR (or Qwen3-ASR if you need broader language support), and Chatterbox or Qwen3-TTS for TTS.
+Voxtral TTS offers high-quality multilingual synthesis but carries a non-commercial CC-BY-NC license — confirm that constraint fits your use case before committing.
 Step up to Qwen3.5-Omni when you need datacenter-class audio-visual reasoning.

 Enterprise team with privacy and governance requirements